 Visual Studies at CCA expands the perspective of cultural critique by examining the intersection of art history and modern-day visual culture.
 Courses study everything from painting and sculpture to gaming and social media.
 You’ll learn from professional curators, historians, and gallerists how to think, write, and speak eloquently about the visual culture that surrounds you.
-The program culminates with a senior thesis you’ll publish and present professionally.
+The program culminates with a senior thesis you’ll present professionally.
 View sample course descriptions

 Investigate ideas through every dimension

 Before diving into their chosen major, every undergraduate participates in the First Year Experience.
 Students explore a wide range of materials and tools over the course of two semesters.
 Faculty from different disciplines guide studio projects, group critiques, and theoretical discussions, setting students up for success throughout their major coursework.

 Our students apply their skills in research-based critical writing, publishing, and art curation to myriad roles in the field.
 Some students go on to attend graduate and PhD programs, and others engage in political activism or become independent gallerists.
 Wherever they are, they ask challenging questions of themselves and the world.

 - Critic and writer

 - Museum education assistant